jrsawvel/Warbler/README.md

 # Warbler README.md

+Warbler is a message board where all thread starter posts and comments are Webmentions.

 The test website is found at <http://warbler.soupmode.com>.

+Here's a [shorter description](http://sawv.org/2017/08/17/warbler-description.html) about Warbler and Webmention.

 For the above test website, I disabled the check that searches the target content for the source URL.
 I wanted to test the code that parses HTML pages, database storage and retrieval, and web display.

 The [Warbler Testing](http://sawv.org/2017/07/24/warbler-testing.html) page contains a list of URLs that I tested, and the page shows how the content should be displayed after parsing.

+In June 2017, I [jotted down](http://sawv.org/2017/06/25/webmentionbased-message-board-idea.html) my initial thoughts for a Webmention-based message board.

 This page titled [Warbler - Webmention-based Message Board](http://sawv.org/2017/07/11/warbler-webmentionbased-message-board.html) contains ideas and development notes from the two or three weeks of off-and-on programming that I did in July-August 2017 to get Warbler running.

 Most of that time was spent creating and testing the code to parse HTML pages that would produce worthwhile display within Warbler.
 I should have known that parsing HTML pages would be tricky and a bit frustrating, since authors can format their pages in nearly anyway they want.
 Authors are not required to use semantic HTML tag markup.

-Warbler is a message board where all thread starter posts and comments are Webmentions.

 A Webmention is a cross-site communication idea, espoused by the IndieWeb community.
 It may remind some of the trackback and pingback functionality that many blog sites offered back in the aught years.